- Length: 2 sessions, 5 hours

 - Prerequisite*: Preferable to have taken the first three CORE classes first

 - Instructor: Teresa Wagner, MS, Program Founder

-- Who Should Attend: For anyone who loves animals, including practitioners who work with animals and/or people who are guardians to animals, and want to better understand how animals grieve and to be well prepared to help animals with their grief and grief-related stress or trauma, and to plan for companion animals’ care when their guardian can no longer do so.
+- Who Should Attend: For anyone who loves animals, including practitioners who work with animals (such as veterinary professionals, pet loss grief counselors, animal communicators and all animal care professionals) and those who are guardians to animals, and want to better understand how animals grieve and to be well prepared to help animals with their grief and grief-related stress or trauma, and to plan for companion animals’ care when their guardian can no longer do so.

 - Register: Click here to purchase (This link will automatically redirect you to the Animals in our Hearts web site for purchase.)